mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

     * In music theory, a scale is any set of musical notes ordered by fundamental frequency or pitch.
-The scale ordered by increasing pitch is an ascending scale, and a scale ordered by decreasing pitch is a descending scale.
+The scale ordered by increasing pitch is an ascending scale, and a scale ordered by decreasing pitch is a descending scale[^2].
 * Octave
-    * In music, an octave is an interval between one musical pitch and another with double its frequency.
+    * In music, an octave is an interval between one musical pitch and another with double its frequency[^3].
 * Interval
     * In music theory, an interval is a difference in pitch between two sounds.
-In western scales, intervals are most commonly differences between whole tones and semitones.
+In western scales, intervals are most commonly differences between whole tones and semitones[^4].
 * Semitone
     * A semitone is a distance in pitch between a note and the very next note, higher or lower.
-It is the smallest interval in most western scales.
+It is the smallest interval in most western scales[^5].
 * Chromatic scale
-    * A chromatic scale is a set of twelve pitches used in tonal music, with notes separated by the interval of a semitone.
+    * A chromatic scale is a set of twelve pitches used in tonal music, with notes separated by the interval of a semitone[^6].
 * Pitch
     * Pitch is a perceptual property of sounds that allows their ordering on a frequency-related scale.
-The pitch is the quality that makes it possible to judge sounds as "higher" and "lower" in the sense associated with musical melodies.
+The pitch is the quality that makes it possible to judge sounds as "higher" and "lower" in the sense associated with musical melodies[^7].
 * Wet and dry signals
     * Dry sound signals refer to the raw or unprocessed sounds that usually come from a direct recording.
-On the other hand, wet sounds refer to the processed sound/signal.
+On the other hand, wet sounds refer to the processed sound/signal[^8].
 * Ring buffer (circular buffer)
     * In computer science, a circular buffer or ring buffer is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end.
-This structure lends itself easily to buffering data streams.
+This structure lends itself easily to buffering data streams[^9].
 * Audio buffer
     * An audio buffer holds a fixed size amount of sampled audio data.
      The audio buffer size determines the time allowed for the computer to process the audio data.
 Thus, it also determines Latency.
 * Latency
-    * In the audio world, “latency” is another word for “delay”.
+    * In the audio world, “latency” is another word for “delay”[^10].
-     The latency (time) of an audio system refers to the time difference from the moment a signal is fed into the system, to the moment it appears at the output.
-For example, audio latency is when there’s a noticeable delay between the sound being played and the moment it reaches the speakers.
+     The latency (time) of an audio system refers to the time difference from the moment a signal is fed into the system, to the moment it appears at the output[^11].
+For example, audio latency is when there’s a noticeable delay between the sound being played and the moment it reaches the speakers[^10].
 Depending on the application, such a delay can have various effects.
-Usually, the aim is to achieve the lowest possible latency.
+Usually, the aim is to achieve the lowest possible latency[^11].

 #### Pull requests and issues
 [mixxx#4775](https://github.com/mixxxdj/mixxx/pull/4775)